 Pet Sitter’s International’s Take Your Dog To Work Day® (TYDTWDay) was created to spotlight what terrific companions dogs are, and encourage adoptions.
 The annual event encourages employers to experience the benefits and value of pets in the workplace and to support and celebrate the pet community.
-Pet Sitters, animal shelters, and business of all kinds join in this fur-tastic Friday event.
+Pet Sitters, animal shelters, and businesses of all kinds join in this fur-tastic Friday event.

 WHY PETS AT WORK?

 When PSI created Take Your Dog To Work Day® in 1999, PSI President Patti Moran says the day was initially met with skepticism.
-For nearly two decades, however, large, small and mid-sized companies have answered the call, celebrating dogs at work and often also raising money for local pet-rescue organizations and animal shelters.
+For two decades, however, large, small, and mid-sized companies have answered the call, celebrating dogs at work and often also raising money for local pet-rescue organizations and animal shelters.

 PURINA PETS AT WORK REPORT

-Two years ago, Purina launched the first Pets at Work Report, examining pet owners and their attitudes around having pets in the workplace, and the benefits it brings to employers and employees.
+Three years ago, Purina launched the first Pets at Work Report, examining pet owners and their attitudes around having pets in the workplace, and the benefits it brings to employers and employees.
 The information still applies today.

 There are so many health benefits, that having pets at work may even impact insurance issues.

 “Pets bring a wealth of benefits – both physical and emotional – to pet owners and their families, so it’s no surprise those same benefits also apply to the workplace and employees,” said Dr. Kurt Venator.
 “Whether a pet helps provide a calming sense during a challenging situation or encourages employees to take a walk during their lunch break, here at Purina, we experience the benefits of pets at work every day and want others to as well.”